five3/apiman/README.md

 # apiman
-apiman is a WEB API Online Testing Tool
+apiman is a WEB API Online Testing Tool, support python2 only.

 # dependent
 ```